mgazeel/muslrust-texlive/README.md

 A docker environment for building **static** rust binaries for `x86_64` **linux** environments using **[musl](https://musl.libc.org/)**.
 Built daily via [github actions](https://github.com/clux/muslrust/actions).

-Binaries compiled with `muslrust` are **light-weight**, call straight into the kernel without other system library dependencies, can be shipped to most linux distributions without compatibility issues, and can be inserted into lightweight docker images such as [static distroless](https://github.com/GoogleContainerTools/distroless/blob/main/base/README.md), [scratch](https://hub.docker.com/_/scratch), or [alpine](https://hub.docker.com/_/alpine) without further installs.
+Binaries compiled with `muslrust` are **light-weight**, call straight into the kernel without other dynamic system library dependencies, can be shipped to most linux distributions without compatibility issues, and can be inserted as-is into lightweight docker images such as [static distroless](https://github.com/GoogleContainerTools/distroless/blob/main/base/README.md), [scratch](https://hub.docker.com/_/scratch), or [alpine](https://hub.docker.com/_/alpine).

 The goal is to **simplify** the creation of small and **efficient cloud containers**, or **stand-alone linux binary releases**.